openziti/ziti-tunnel-sdk-c/README.md

 WantedBy=multi-user.target
 ```

+#### How does ziti-edge-tunnel configure nameservers?

+`ziti-edge-tunnel run` provides a built-in nameserver that will answer queries
+that exactly match authorized OpenZiti services' intercept domain names, and will respond
+with a hard-fail `NXDOMAIN` code if the query does not match an authorized
+service.

+Optionally, you may enable DNS recursion by specifying an upstream
+nameserver to answer queries for other domain names that are not services' intercept domain
+names: `ziti-edge-tunnel run --dns-upstream 208.67.222.222`.

+`ziti-edge-tunnel` implements the `systemd` dbus socket and will try to use it
+to configure the OS's resolvers with `systemd-resolved`.
+If that's not possible
+for any reason then `ziti-edge-tunnel run` will fall back to shell commands
+like `resolvectl`.
+If those too do not succeed then `ziti-edge-tunnel run` will
+attempt to modify `/etc/resolv.conf` directly to install the built-in
+nameserver as the primary resolver.

 ## What is the Ziti Tunneler SDK?

 The Ziti Tunneler SDK provides functionality that is common to Ziti Tunnelers across